rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! tip

-    You can specify the default MTA using the `alternatives -config mta` command if you have more than one MTA on your server.
+    If your server has more than one MTA, you can specify the default MTA using the `alternatives -config mta` command.

 #### Explanation of the /etc/postfix/main.cf file